-The Alhambra is a spectacular complex of royal palaces, military areas, fortress and annexed towers, and stronghold started in the first half of 1200s.
-By bus it’s about ten minutes away from Granada city center, and the very frequent small bus devoted to it goes past all the main central stops.
+The Alhambra is a spectacular complex of royal palaces, military areas, fortress and annexed towers, and stronghold started in the first half of the 1200s.
+By bus, it’s about ten minutes away from Granada city center, and the very frequent small bus devoted to it goes past all the main central stops.

-Once at the Alhambra, the first mandatory step is the Nasrid Palace, comprising of three main palaces built in different periods: Mexuar Palace, commissioned/inhabited by Ismail I (1314-1325) and Muhammad V (1362-1391), under the rule of whom the Nasrid sultanate lived its heyday and who commissioned also the Palace of the Lions and Comares Palace, where he replaced Yusuf I (1333-1354), the seventh ruler of the dynasty, and who actually commissioned the palace.
+Once at the Granada’s Alhambra, the first mandatory step is the Nasrid Palace, comprising of three main palaces built in different periods: Mexuar Palace, commissioned/inhabited by Ismail I (1314-1325) and Muhammad V (1362-1391), under the rule of whom the Nasrid sultanate lived its heyday and who commissioned also the Palace of the Lions and Comares Palace, where he replaced Yusuf I (1333-1354), the seventh ruler of the dynasty, and who actually commissioned the palace.

-Needless to say, the Nasrid Palaces are a feast of Islamic script and simple patterns, subdued blue, white and golden hues, the mesmerizing intricacy and the icon-less modesty that define this religious art.
-The last sultan of the muslim dynasty that ruled Granada was Muhammad XII, and on January 2nd 1492 the Alhambra surrendered to the Catholic Monarchs.
+Needless to say, the Nasrid Palaces are a feast of Islamic script and simple patterns, subdued blue, white and golden hues, the mesmerizing intricacy, and the icon-less modesty that define this religious art.
+The last sultan of the Muslim dynasty that ruled Granada was Muhammad XII, and on January 2nd, 1492 the Alhambra surrendered to the Catholic Monarchs.

 The Nasrids had repeatedly sought help from the Marinids of the Maghrib to face the pressure from the Christian armies, but the crisis in the Maghrib itself and the marriage of Castile and Aragon kingdoms through Isabella and Ferdinand in 1469 determined the end of Granada’s Moorish period.